mlockett42/spreadsheet-historygraph-cavorite/README.md

-# Checkers HistoryGraph Cavorite
+# Spreadsheet HistoryGraph Cavorite
-An end to end encrypted checkers game run in browser and use HistoryGraph and Cavorite
+An end to end encrypted spreadsheet application run in browser and use HistoryGraph and Cavorite

 First create a virtual environment